-James K. Franz is a product engineer, teacher, Lean consultant, and all around automotive industry professional who has been instrumental to the formulation and promulgation of the Toyota Way, both through his co-founding of the Toyota Way Academy and his co-authoring of the enormously influential book The Toyota Way to Continuous Improvement – Linking Strategy and Operational Excellence to Achieve Superior Performance.
+James K. Franz is a product engineer, teacher, Lean consultant, and all-around automotive industry professional who has been instrumental to the formulation and promulgation of the Toyota Way, both through his co-founding of the Toyota Way Academy and his co-authoring of the enormously influential book The Toyota Way to Continuous Improvement – Linking Strategy and Operational Excellence to Achieve Superior Performance.

 After more than two decades on the front lines of the automotive industry, Mr. Franz left Ford in 2004.
 A new opportunity was calling his name.
 He was asked to come aboard as the senior lean consultant for award-winning author Dr. Jeffrey Liker.
-Their collaboration proved fruitful, and within four years of its inception they chose to embard on a new and possibly more influential project than ever before.
-The Toyota Way Academy, an institution which Mr. Franz was uniquely suited to cofound, was created in partnership with Dr. Liker in 2008.
+Their collaboration proved fruitful, and within four years of its inception, they chose to embark on a new and possibly more influential project than ever before.
+The Toyota Way Academy, an institution Mr. Franz uniquely suited to cofound, was created in partnership with Dr. Liker in 2008.
 The academy was a singular success, educating the next generation of automotive industry professionals and inspiring a book, The Toyota Way to Continuous Improvement – Linking Strategy and Operational Excellence to Achieve Superior Performance.
-This book, cowritten with Dr. Liker, led to a number of awards, including a Shingo Prize for Operational Research.
+This book, co-written with Dr. Liker, led to several awards, including a Shingo Prize for Operational Research.
 This is the highest form of recognition that the operational research field can bestow.
 The book has proven to be a worldwide success and is currently being published in 10 different languages.
 He has also had the chance to work with companies as varied as Bosch, Exxon Mobil, Android Industries, Benteler Automotive, Caterpillar, Dakkota, Grand Rapids Chair, Hertz, MENLO Logistics, SAF Holland, Visteon, WABCO, and countless others.